ASanchez-Tojar/animal_personality_terminology/README.md

 ---

-Alfredo Sánchez-Tójar*, Maria Moiron*, Petri T. Niemelä*.
+Alfredo Sánchez-Tójar, Maria Moiron, Petri T. Niemelä.
 In preparation. *Ambiguous terminology in animal personality research: a self-report questionnaire and a systematic review*.
 DOI: tba

 * All authors contributed equally to this work